Smart Crosswalk™ In-Roadway Warning Light (IRWL) System

 3. Activation Methods

-Smart Crosswalk™ activates in one of two ways: automatically via bi-directional infrared sensors (bollards) that are triggered when a pedestrian enters the crosswalk from either end (see Figure 6); or by manual push button (see Figure 5).
+Smart Crosswalk™ activates in one of two ways: automatically via bi-directional infrared sensors (bollards) that are passively triggered as a pedestrian enters the crosswalk from either end (see Figure 6); or by manual push button (see Figure 5).

 Each activation method has its benefits.
 However, the combination of both bollard and push button activation is recommended to ensure optimal safety—as some pedestrians are more familiar and compliant with pushing a button, while others are not.